-Ice Damming in Long Island, Nassau County and Suffolk County
+Ice Damming on Long Island (Nassau County & Suffolk County)

 Icicles may be pretty, but they can loosen shingles, tear off gutters, and cause water to backup into your home.
 This makes ice damming or ice dam removal a vital home maintenance service for homeowners throughout Long Island, Nassau County, and Suffolk County area.